Further studies on square-root boundaries for Bessel processes: Introduction

 Formulae \eqref{1e:by-yor-minus} and \eqref{1e:by-yor-plus} are probabilistically proved in \cite{ESY}, in case $b<c$, by using Lamperti's relation to relate $\sigma_{+}$ to the first passage times at constant levels of the diffusion

 where $(B_t^{(-\nu)}, t\geqq 0)$ is a Brownian motion with constant drift $-\nu$ and

 The aim of this article is to provide characterisations of the distributions of $\sigma_{-}$ and $\sigma_+$ through Mellin transforms and some random factorizations.
 We establish the analogues of the results in \cite{ESY} for the distribution of $\sigma_{-}$.
-Then, exploiting ideas of \cite{alili-patie}, we give a relationship that relates the distributions of $\sigma_{\pm}$.
+Then, exploiting ideas of \cite{alili-patie}, we give a relationship that relates the distributions of $\sigma_{-}$ and $\sigma_{+}$.
 This is applied to get a new proof of a result which appeared in (\cite{delong-81}, \cite{delong-83}, \cite{Yor-sqrt-bdry}) that gives the Mellin transform of the distribution of $\sigma_{+}$ in case $b>c$ and $\delta\geqq 2$.
 Various random equations and characterizations are given for $\sigma_{\pm}$ by considering separately four cases corresponding to the different possible signs of $\nu$ and $b-c$; see (\cite{Goldie}, \cite{Kesten}) for random affine equations.
+For simplicity, we worked with Bessel processes but some of our results extend readily to positive spectrally one sided self-similar Markov processes with index 2, see Remark \ref{Remark-3}.